arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

 ```

 In this implementation we kill the grocer instance when exception happens (might happen
-because of problems with deliver, connection that was unused for a long time, etc).
+because of problems with delivery, connection that was unused for a long time, etc).
 We also reraise the exception so that higher layer (probably sidekiq or resque) know
-that the task failed.
+that the task failed (and can schedule it again).

 And our adapter: